 FIRST SAFETY RAZOR MACHINES:

 1890: THE FIRST HAIR DRYER:

 In 1890, Alexandre Godefroy, in his beauty salon in Paris, invented a machine to dry the hair in hair salons.
 Godefroy's blow dryer consisted in a metal bonnet, that attached to a chimney pipe of a gas stove, blew hot air on the head.
 This system allowed women to dry their hair faster and to preserve designs of new kinds of hairstyles.
 The big size of those machines still made impossible its domestic use.
 In the 20th century the system was improved, adding an electrical resistance which allowed transforming the cold air at the input in hot air at the output.
 Later thermostats were also added to regulate the temperature and to avoid the risk of burns.
 Another improvement was the handheld blow dryer, made of plastic material and safer.

-The profession of barber is organized, revitalized and recovers its importance again.
+The profession of barber was organized, revitalized and achieved to recover its importance at the end of the 19th century.
 They started to associate in groups of "master barbers", implementing hygiene standards and a minimum of hours of practice.
-They started to work with the assistance of chiropractics and studies about the anatomy of hair and scalp were developed.
+They started to work with the assistance of chiropractics, including lessons about the anatomy of hair and scalp.

 -In 1886 the "Barbers' Protective Union" was founded in Columbus, Ohio.